- Last updated:

 This rate applies to all land that has been categorised in the table below.
 There is a minimum amount of $90.80 applicable to all land.

-If you believe your property has been incorrectly categorised and this levy should not be applied, please complete the declaration form and forward to council:
+If you believe your property has been incorrectly categorised and this levy should not be applied, please complete the online Tourism and Major Events levy declaration form.

 |Category||Description||Rate cents per $/RV||Minimum|